POLL: Eco-Sigs: Signature Files Going Green?

 But to dig deeper, I don’t appreciate being lectured to as though I need to be told how to do things correctly by someone who doesn’t know what I do or don’t do on any given topic.
 If I need to print, I will.

 For me, it is more about them than me.
-And, this applies to any issue that has nothing to do with the business at hand that is evangelized in a business email signature file.
+This applies to any issue that has nothing to do with the business at hand and is evangelized in a business email signature file.

 To Print or Not To Print

 I don’t print emails.
-But if I feel the need to, that statement isn’t going to stop me.
+But if I need to, that statement doesn’t stop me.

 What do you think about eco-sigs in business emails?
 Have you been on the receiving end of an eco-sig?
-Let me know what you think below.
+Let me know on Facebook or Twitter.